Survey Team – Get to Know Sam Wyatt

 The next challenge surveyors face is public awareness.
 When most people think of a surveyor (if they know what that is), they think of a guy in the middle of an empty field, looking through a telescope.
 The engineering and architectural professions have done an excellent job communicating what service they provide, how they utilize their skills, and what differences they make in the world.
 Because of that, there is no shortage of high school graduates looking to pursue education and careers in these fields.
 Surveyors have a long way to go in this endeavor.
 Couple this with an aging and retiring population of surveyors, and you see a shortage of qualified land surveyors.
 It’s a great time to join the profession, and there is no shortage of survey work on the horizon.

-Looking Forward, where do you see your industry going in the next 20 years?
+Q: Looking forward, where do you see your industry going in the next 20 years?

 I believe that what surveyors do will not radically change in the next 20 years.
 We will always be experts in mapping, geomatics, and communication.
 I believe that as technology continues to evolve, our ability to accurately and precisely measure will become faster, better, and cheaper.
 This will change not only how we create our maps and surveys but what we measure and communicate.
 I believe that just as civil engineers specialize in a particular type of design, surveyors will become specialists in things like GIS, legal boundary surveying, construction layout, aerial mapping, or utility surveys.
 I think this trend that we’re already seeing will not only benefit the profession but the public that we serve.